AlKL/PlantWateringSys/README.md

 - A plant dehydrates by 1 water level every hour

 ### Notes:
-- If you water a plant once, for example from 0 -> 1.
-It resets the hoursSinceWatered to 0.
-Thus, after an hour, the plant will be at level 0, but the user won't be alarmed since it hasn't been 6 hours.
 - Some error warnings have been left for debugging purposes

 ### Potential extensions: